 Students at YSPH register for classes once they arrive on campus in August.
 Students will have the opportunity to “shop” for courses at the beginning of the fall term.
 This course shopping period allows students to attend a variety of classes before finalizing their fall schedule.
 During orientation students will receive details about using the online registration system.

-Students can review course descriptions in the YSPH Bulletin.
-The fall 2018 course schedule will be available in early summer.
+Students can review prior course descriptions in the YSPH Bulletin.
+The fall 2019 course schedule will be available in early summer.

 Academic advisors are vital partners in students' success at YSPH.
 Students are assigned faculty advisors within their departments.
 Students will receive information about their advisor assignment prior to arriving in August.
 Students will be expected to meet with their advisor during the first week of classes to finalize their course selections.